wp-plugins/contexture-page-security/readme.txt

 Yes!
 This is particularly handy if you're working on a new section of your website but you aren't quite ready to share it with the world.
 From the page's edit screen, simply find the "Restrict Access" sidebar and check "Protect this page and it's descendants".
 That's it!
 Even if you don't assign any groups, anyone who's logged in as an admin will still have full access to that page.

+= If I protect a term (category, tag, etc) will it protect all the posts too? =

+Yes.
+Whenever you add protection to a term, those permissions are automatically inherited by the content.

 = Is there a way to give new users temporary group membership? =

 Yes, although it involves a little bit of coding.
 Please see this thread on the WordPress Support Forum for details: http://goo.gl/oXDyh